meirisoda/school_fall2023/NURS360/Final Assignment.md

 - financial and tangible rewards

 The level of information that people have about blood donations in general are also a contributor to whether or not donations will happen.
 It was found that general advertising has only a limited role to play in stimulating donations and instead, word-of-mouth, plays a much larger role.
-It offers an alternati
+It offers an alternative form of attracting and persuading potential and existing blood donors, especially with the advent of the internet allowing users to promote and share their experiences with others.